Geno2K/case-study-cyclistic/README.md

 ## Act:

-#### Having identified several key differences between casual riders and members, I've come up with three recommendations using this data to help the company convert casuals into members:
+Having identified several key differences between these two groups, I've put together three recommendations to help the company convert casual riders into members:

-1. **Create a market campaign showcasing the benefits of bike-share for commuting.**
+1. **Create a marketing campaign showcasing the benefits of bike-share for commuting.**

-> Members seem to see a lot of value in using the service for their daily commute, so it makes sense to run a marketing campaign to persuade casual riders that it might be a good option for them as well.
+> Members seem to see a lot of value in using the service for their daily commute, so it makes sense to attempt to persuade casual riders that it might be a good option for them as well.
+For example, the company could highlight the benefits of ride-share availability, station access, and share success stories from existing members.

 2. **Target casual riders where they are by offering membership perks for recreational usage.**

-> As the above may not be an option for many casual riders, the company could also offer unique perks for recreational use as well.
-Partnering with local businesses to offer discounts on complementary value-adds, like ice cream shops or pizza places could be a good place to start.
+> As the above may not be an option for every casual rider, the company could also offer unique perks for their recreational customers as well.
+Partnering with local businesses to offer discounts on complementary services like ice cream shops or pizza places could be a good place to start.

-3. **Offer a cheaper, but more limited membership option.**
+3. **Offer a cheaper, but more limited membership option to increase the value of the membership for sporadic use.**

-> It would be important to target this membership tier very specifically to reach new customers as the company certainly wouldn't want existing members to downgrade to a cheaper plan.
-Offering seasonal memberships for example might be a bad idea as even regular members use the service less in the winter.
-A better idea would be to offer weekend-only or scooter-only memberships.
-These options would be less attractive to existing members but could theoretically convert many casual riders.
+> It would be important to target this membership tier specifically towards casual riders as the company certainly wouldn't want existing members unneccessarily downgrading to a cheaper plan.
+Offering seasonal memberships for example sounds tempting but might be a bad idea as even regular members use the service less over winter.
+A better idea might be to offer weekend-only or scooter-only memberships.
+These options are less attractive to existing members but might prove popular with casual recreational riders.

+---

+I hope you find as much value in this case study as I did putting it together.
+Thank you for reading!

 ![bikes](https://github.com/user-attachments/assets/3ee80382-a6f8-42bb-96ea-60dea05e0ef4)